Academic Standing Support

 If you’re on academic probation or have been disqualified, you still have options.
 This page explains what your status means and the steps to move forward.

-This page is for students whose academic standing has changed due to GPA or academic progress.
-It explains what probation or disqualification means for your enrollment and outlines the steps available to help you move forward.
+If your academic standing has changed due to GPA or academic progress, you still have options — and support.
+This page helps you understand what probation or disqualification means and outlines the steps you can take to move forward with confidence.

-For official policy details, refer to the University Catalog.
+For full policy details, refer to the University Catalog.

-• Review your academic standing and required next steps
+• Review your current academic standing and any required actions

-• Add all deadlines to your calendar with reminders
+• Add important deadlines to your calendar and set reminders

-• Schedule an advising appointment in Otter Navigate
+• Schedule an advising appointment through Otter Navigate

 What this means